learn-co-curriculum/regex-basics-readme/README.md

 ## Writing Regular Expressions

 In Ruby, regular expressions are generally written between forward slashes:
 `/your regex/`.
-This is the literal notation of creating a regular expression object using the following syntax: `Regexp::new('your regex')`.
+This is the literal method of creating a regular expression object using the following syntax: `Regexp::new('your regex')`.
 In Rubular, you can see that these slashes have already been written for you.

 ### Simple Text Matching